revoltchat/rfcs/rfcs/rfc-0000-interactions.md

 rest of the interactions flow.

 The different elements which this includes are:

 - Buttons
 - Checkboxes
 - Text fields
 - File inputs
 - Number inputs
 - Dropdown selects
 - Multi-dropdown selects
 - Toggable switches
 - Radio buttons
 - Colour pickers
 - Overflow dropdown menus

 Not all of the elements trigger an interaction by themself alone due to them not have a definative value, only the following elements trigger an interaction:

 - Buttons
 - Checkboxes
 - File inputs
 - Dropdown selects
 - Multi-dropdown selects
 - Toggble switches
 - Radio buttons
 - Colour pickers
 - Overflow dropdown menus

 Bots can use sub-blocks if they want to non-triggering elements.

 ## Bot Config Panel

-Because most bots require a way to change the configuration for them, there will be a centralized system to be able to create, edit and view the configs for each server, this will include both a server wide config and per channel.
+Because most bots require a way to change the configuration for them, there will be a centralised system to be able to create, edit and view the configs for each server, this will include both a server wide config and per channel.